-I also can’t guarantee that you will catch more trout and steelhead by telling you what my secret presentation is that I use to outfish most guys 10 to 1.
+I also can’t guarantee that you will catch more trout and steelhead just by telling you what my secret presentation is that I use to outfish most guys 10 to 1.

 Fish Right For More Trout, Steelhead, And Salmon

-After guiding thousands of anglers, even ones that have been fishing longer than I have, and even other guides, I have determined that most guys just don’t fish very well and because of that, they miss a lot of fish that they could be catching.
+After guiding thousands of anglers, even ones that have been fishing longer than I have, and even other guides, I have determined that most guys just don’t fish very well, but worse is that that they don’t even realize it.

-There’s always something missing, and then we are left to try and fill in the blanks which is why we keep searching for more information.
+There’s always something missing in articles or videos, and then we are left to try and fill in the blanks, which is why we keep searching for more information.